-So if you’re confused, trust me when I say YOU ARE NOT ALONE.
-Interestingly, it’s NOT a question that I get about e-cloth® microfibre.
+Last week alone, 8 people asked me how often and how to wash their Norwex antibac microfiber cloths.
+So if you’re confused, trust me when I say you’re not alone.
+Interestingly, it’s NOT a question that I get about e-cloth ® microfiber.
 I’m certain it’s the darned antibacterial silver in the Norwex cloths causes so much confusion.

-As for washing and laundering your Norwex and e-cloth® microfibre cloths (regardless of whether they have silver in them or not), a little common sense and your best judgement go a long way.
-Let’s hope this helps you out.
+As for washing and laundering your Norwex and e-cloth ® microfiber cloths (regardless of whether they have silver in them or not), a little common sense and your best judgement go a long way.
+Lets hope this helps you out.